Loyloy21/Loyloy21/README.md

 <h1 align="center">👋 WELCOME TO MY PROFILE</h1>

-<h2 align="center"><strong>Leyo Consistente</strong></h2>
+<h2 align="center"><strong>Leonard Leyo Consistente</strong></h2>

 <p align="center"><em>IT Student</em></p>

 ---

 ## 🙋‍♂️ About Me

-I am an IT student with hands-on experience in web application development, and I am currently expanding my skills into mobile app development using Flutter and Firebase.
+I am an IT student with hands-on experience in web application development,
+and I am currently expanding my skills into mobile app development using **Flutter and Firebase**.
-I enjoy building real-world applications, focusing on functionality, usability, and clean UI design across both web and mobile platforms.
+I enjoy building real-world applications with a focus on functionality, usability, and clean UI design across both web and mobile platforms.
 I am passionate about learning new technologies and continuously improving my skills in software development.

 ---